9636Dev/AutoSmithingTableMod/README.md

-# Auto Smithing Table Mod
+# Auto Smithing Table Mod (Legacy Source Code)

+New source code at: [HW9636/AutoSmithingTableRewrite](https://github.com/HW9636/AutoSmithingTableRewrite)

 Auto Smithing Table is a mod that adds additional functionality for the **smithing** function in minecraft.
 Currently, there are only versions for *1.18* and *1.19*.